sammyj-me/sammyj-me.github.io/_posts/2023-05-12-CNC_Pen_Plotter.md

 ### About

+I had the opportunity to operate 4 Ton (3900 kg) CNC machines working at a CNC Machine Shop in the Summer of 2018 as an undergraduate engineering student.

+Since then, my old boss at SUBC Inc--Dr. Dan Ericson--gifted me a small CNC router.

-Since working at a Machine Shop I've been curious about CNC, but I wanted to build and integrate as much of a machine myself, so I converted a CNC Routing Machine into an X,Y Pen Plotter.
-It features a 3D printed fixture for Z-axis pen actuation, a custom plotting software, and custom embedded software/machine code.
+I didn't have the budget to cut wood or metal, so I converted it into an X,Y Pen Plotter.

+This plotter uses a 3D printed fixture for Z-axis pen fixing and actuation I designed and manufactured, custom plotting software, and custom embedded software/machine code I wrote.

 ### Skills Involved
 - Mechanical Design